21 Ways to Be More Positive When it Feels Like the World is Upside Down

 7. Note three things you accomplished today.

 Lack of control can breed negativity.
-To keep this feeling at bay, consider what you successfully achieved over the course of your day: For instance, maybe you're cooped up at home, but you woke up early to take a sunrise walk before logging into remote work.
+To keep this feeling at bay, consider what you've successfully done over the course of your day: For instance, maybe you're cooped up at home, but you woke up early to take a sunrise walk before logging into remote work.
 Or maybe you prepared a healthy lunch, or ticked an item off your to-do list.
 Practice this exercise daily to retrain the brain to focus more on highs rather than lows.

 8. Spend time in nature.